Elizabeth Eggleston Seelye

 Elizabeth Eggleston Seelye (December 15, 1858 - November 11, 1923) was an American writer and biographer.
-Her story "The A.O.I.B.R.", which appeared in Harper's Bazaar in 1889 with an illustration of a child reading, is cited by the Rockwell Centre for American Visual Studies as a surprisingly early illustration of a girl reading.
+Her story "The A.O.I.B.R.", which appeared in Harper's Bazaar in 1889 with an illustration of a child reading, is cited by the Rockwell Centre for American Visual Studies as an early illustration of a girl reading.
 Allegra Eggleston (Seelye's sister) and Rosina Emmet Sherwood provided illustrations for Seelye's stories.

 Early years and education

-Elizabeth Craig Eggleston was born in Saint Paul, Minnesota, Minnesota, December 15, 1858.
+Elizabeth Craig Eggleston was born in Saint Paul, Minnesota, December 15, 1858.
 She was a daughter of Edward Eggleston, the novelist.
 Her mother, Elizabeth, was of English parentage and of a family with talent for graphic art.
 Seelye early showed the "book hunger" that characterized members of her family.
 In 1866, the family removed to Evanston, Illinois, where her father had built one of the earliest kindergartens in America where his children might "be trained".

 After they moved to Brooklyn, New York, in 1870, Seelye attended Packer Collegiate Institute, but with her parents dissatisfied, she and her sister were soon taught at home by private teachers.
 She also was the only child to attend adult classes in French and German at the Brooklyn Mercantile Library.